 Users are assigned to groups.
 Groups are a collection of Roles—for example, customer-care, root, or 3rd party.
 Roles have Resources (rules) assigned to them.
 Resources (rules) are used to assign specific privileges to a Role for example, a Sales Representative Role or a System Administrator Role.
 Resources are always /module/controller/action and you can use * as placeholder.

 /customer/view/*would mean a user can only see customers but can’t edit them.

-The Auth, ACL and User bundles are configured and managed through the Zed user interface.
+The Auth, ACL, and User bundles are configured and managed through the Zed user interface.
 Bundles correspond with the tabs in Zed.
-You can find which name you should place here from the file
+You can find which name to place here from the file

 Also, you can find bundle names as well as controllers and actions in the file

 See Managing users to learn how to create and manage users, groups, and roles.